axiros/pytest2md/README.md

 <!-- badges: http://thomas-cokelaer.info/blog/2014/08/1013/ -->

+Few things are more annoying than stuff which does not work as announced, especially when you find out only after an invest.

+Documentation is often prone to produce such situations, since hard to keep 100% in sync with the code evolution.

 <!-- autogen tutorial -->

-This is a set of tools, generating parts of a markdown document while testing it.
+This is a set of tools, *generating* documentation, while testing code, without touching the code source files, e.g. to modify docstrings.

 Example: This README.md was built from this file (while it was run as a test within pytest):